jemilbu/Marlin_Config_for_K280/README.md

 If you do want to push your changes to the remote repo when the configuration is broken, look up how to make a branch in Git so you can keep your changes seperate from the reliable version.

 ### How to upload changes to the printer
-Once you have made changes to the configuration and would like to
+Once you have made changes to the configuration and would like to push the changes to the printer, follow the steps below:
+1. Open the AutoBuild Marlin extension tab
+2. Verify that you are in the Marlin 2.0.9.2 Folder (or whatever version is currently applicable)
+3. Click the "Build" button for the mega2560
+4. Verify that the build is successful, solve issues if not (this can take up to a minute)
+5. Plug in the printer
+6. Connect to the printer via the blue USB cord
+7. Click the "Upload" button for the mega2560
+8. Verify that the firmware has been uploaded and then reset the machine using the reset button on the bottom of the display board

+### Contact Information
+If you have any questions about this process, feel free to contact me at (620) 899-8028 or thisoldemail.9605@yahoo.com (current as of 5/13/2022).